c-flaherty/practice_machine_learning/README.md

 This is a Kaggle competition (https://www.kaggle.com/c/titanic/overview).

 I used a gradient boosting classifier.
 I cleaned data (filled in NaN's), one-hot'd categorical variables, and used performed a grid search to optimize the hyperparameters of the gradient boosing classifier.

+## MNIST Competition
+This is a Kaggle competition (https://www.kaggle.com/c/digit-recognizer/overview).

+I used a convolutional neural network to classify handwritten digits with an accuracy of 97%.
+The algorithm was written with PyTorch, and its archictecture is Convolution + ReLU -> Max Pooling -> Convolution + ReLU -> Max Pooling -> Feed-Forward Neural Network -> Softmax.